Shawna Childers – Owner of Organizing KC

 As I said above, I’ve been ‘into’ it for as long as I can remember, except I didn’t know there was actually a career path dedicated to it.
 I spent my teenage years and early twenties working as a nanny.
 I’d spend a lot of nap times organizing clothing drawers and putting things away in a system that made sense and made my job easier and more efficient.
 The families always loved the systems I’d implement and they would usually comment on how refreshing it was to have saved some time whether putting things away, or trying to find them.

 Late twenties, my supportive household role naturally transitioned into becoming a Household Manager.
 I then worked for several busy individuals as a personal and executive assistant.
 By that time, I had heard “you should be a professional organizer” from so many people, so finally, in early 2011, I started researching the market.
 Organizing (solutions) KC was born in July of 2011 with a simple website and some amazing referrals.
-It’s been uphill since!
+Since, I have opened branches in 3 different cities, developed a detailed professional organizer training program and have worked with hundreds of clients to help them live simpler and more organized lives.

 What’s the best part about helping clients get more organized?